 Monday is movie night.
 Tuesday is games night.
 Wednesday is a chartered bus trip to Zuma Beach in the afternoon from 1:00pm-4:15pm and on court games at night.
 (Campers can elect to skip the beach and stay on campus and play tennis.)
 Thursday is Talent show night.

-Campers attending consecutive weeks can stay in the dorms with 24-hour supervision for an additional charge of $300/weekend.
+Campers attending consecutive weeks can stay in the dorms with staff supervision for an additional charge of $300/weekend.
 This fee includes room and board.
 Allow for additional spending money for Saturday activities.
 Some example weekend activities are Hurricane Harbour Waterpark, Six Flags, Santa Monica/Venice Beach trip, extra tennis with coaches, movie theater, and shopping.
-Weekend stayovers are not available for the July 22nd July 29th sessions.
+Weekend stayovers are not available for the weekend between the July 22nd & July 30th sessions.

 International Camper Options

 International campers seeking a Sport Only program, a multi-week sport camp experience, can easily combine any of our individual Tennis Camp sessions together with a weekend stay over to create the right camp program to fit your needs!